FyzHsn/Getting-and-cleaning-data-Assignment/CodeBook.md

 Experiment Background
 ---------------------
-The raw data is from a Human recognition database built from the recordings of 30 subjects performing the daily activites: walking, walking upstairs, walking downstairs, sitting, standing and lying.
+The raw data is from a Human activity recognition database built from the recordings of 30 subjects performing the daily activites: walking, walking upstairs, walking downstairs, sitting, standing and lying.
 The test subjects carried a waist mounted smartphone with embedded intertial sensors.

 Using the accelerometer, the x, y and z-axis linear acceleration, along with 3-axial angular velocity was recorded.
 The experiements were video recorded to manually decide what activity (walking, sitting, etc.) was taking place corresponding to the data.